Chiropractic Care

 healing curing type 1 diabetes naturally

 I have just finished reading the book ‘Béchamp or Pasteur?
 A Lost Chapter in the History of Biology’ by Ethel D. Hume.
-This book has challenges the way we think about our own bodies and the ‘illness’ of Type 1 Diabetes that our doctors tell us we have.
+This book has challenged the way we think about our own bodies and the ‘illness’ of Type 1 Diabetes that our doctors tell us we have.

 About The Book: Hume’s Attitude

-Hume’s book is an exposé about the very beginnings of the germ theory of modern medicine.
-At the root of this issue, Hume argues, is the conflicting views and theories of two groups of scientists.
-The first group was led by the French chemist and microbiologist Louis Pasteur (after whom ‘pasteurisation’ – a preservation technique used up to the present day that uses heat to eliminate bacteria and thus extend the shelf-life of products – is named).
-The second was led by his contemporaneous counterpart, and eventual adversary, Antoine Béchamp.
+The second group was led by his contemporaneous counterpart, and eventual adversary, Antoine Béchamp.
 Hume argues that medicine of today has been led astray by the erroneous, and sometimes fabricated, experimental results of Louis Pasteur.
 Hume believed that Pasteur’s conclusions have been accepted into the mainstream largely because Pasteur, unlike Béchamp, was a fabulous self-promoter who yearned for fame and glory in the scientific, and worldwide, community.
 He therefore promoted his findings as widely as he could (including to Napoleon III at Tuileries Palace in 1863!) and thus became sanctified in medical knowledge.
-By contrast, Béchamp was a very unassuming man who did excellent scientific work but who was more retiring when it came to promoting his works widely.
-Unfortunately, he felt that his works would speak for themselves and that this was be sufficient.
-This turned out to not be the case.

 On top of blaming Pasteur’s arrogance and self-promotion, Ethel Hume also believes the lack of appreciation of Béchamp’s works can also be blamed on mankind as a whole for not being clever enough to not be led astray…